tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 - [🇫🇷 Scalingo](https://scalingo.com/) (from 10,80€/month)
 - [🇫🇷 Clever Cloud](https://www.clever-cloud.com/en/) (from 26,50€/month)

 ⛔️ Don't ever use a FTP or a SFTP to deploy to the production.
-Since you need to build your project by running `composer install` and maybe build assets by running `yarn build`, the long dead process of copy/paste the project on your FTP are **definitly and finally** dead ⛔️
+Since you need to build your project by running `composer install` and maybe build assets by running `yarn build`, the long dead process of copy/paste the project on your FTP are **definitely and finally** dead ⛔️

-# Note for WordPress plugins developpers
+# Note for WordPress plugins developers

 In order to make the WordPress ecosystem a better place please, you have to respect at least 5 things:

-⚠️ Don’t asssume that your plugin user will stores their uploaded files on the local file system. **Assume they don’t**.
+⚠️ Don’t assume that your plugin user will stores their uploaded files on the local file system. **Assume they don’t**.
 Abstract your file manipulation by using for instance [Flysystem](https://flysystem.thephpleague.com/docs/).

 The main reason behind this reasoning is:
 - When hosting your application on the cloud, you might want to be able to scale your application by adding new servers.